stefantzn/stefantzn/README.md

-Second-year Computer Engineering Student at the University of Waterloo, expected to graduate 2028
+Second-year Computer Engineering Student at the University of Waterloo, set to graduate in 2028

 Interested in register-transfer level, embedded software, and real-time operating systems

-In my free time, I enjoy learning the Japanese language
+When not working with hardware, I enjoy learning the Japanese language

 svtuczyn@uwaterloo.ca